 The kitchen is practical and efficient.
 It has basic steel construction with stainless tops, surfaces, fittings and appliances.
 The fold out is simple and the extra shelf very handy.
 There’s not much pantry space but there is room for up to eight 27L storage containers inside the trailer, so that’s the way to go.
 On the other side is a sliding and pivoting mount for a portable fridge complete with power sockets.

-There are some simple pleasures with 12V LED lighting in all of the right places, and I really liked the way Camel supplies a canvas and Velcro pole mount for one of the strip lights.
+There are some simple pleasures with 12V LED lighting in all of the right places, and I really liked the way Camel supplies a canvas and hook and fastener pole mount for one of the strip lights.
 The rear of the trailer has twin recovery points welded to the chassis, as well as a Hayman Reece receiver for a push bike mount or similar accessory.

 INTERIOR AND COMFORTS